Managing Your New Product Development (NPD) Process

 Enables Collaboration with Your Various Suppliers

-Your suppliers are experts in their fields.
+Your supplier chain partners are experts in their fields.
 Collaborating with them to leverage their expertise can help you meet your COGS goals.

 Provides Visibility into Volume Component Costs

-With a product realization platform, you can reduce purchased component costs by aggregating the use of all individual components across multiple products.
+With a cloud-based product development platform, you can reduce purchased component costs by aggregating the use of all individual components across multiple products.
 Knowing the total aggregated usage of the components in advance provides leverage to negotiate with supply chain partners on price-based volumes.

 Controls Engineering Changes